Marcellina (Gnostic): Legacy

-It is unclear how Marcellina and her followers were regarded by orthodox Christians living in Rome during the 150s and 160s.
+It is unclear how Marcellina and her followers were regarded by proto-orthodox Christians living in Rome during the 150s and 160s.
 Irenaeus states that, among members of his own congregation in Gaul in the 180s, "we have no fellowship with them either in doctrine or in morals or in our daily social life", but this statement should not be taken to apply to Christians living in Rome over twenty years prior.
 Irenaeus also states, "Satan had set forth these people [i.e. Marcellina and her followers] to blaspheme the holy name of the church, so that the [pagan] people turn their ears from the preaching of truth when they hear their different way of teaching and think we Christians are all like them.
 Indeed, when they see their religiosity, they dishonor us all."
-He adds that "They misuse the name [Christian] as a mask."
+He adds that: "They misuse the name [Christian] as a mask."
 This indicates that Marcellina and her Carpocratian followers called themselves "Christians" and, at least to outsiders, her sect appeared to be connected to other branches of Christianity.

-Peter Lampe states that it is possible that members of the orthodox community in Rome simply allowed Marcillina and her sect to coëxist, but that it is also possible that they may have actively condemned them.
+Peter Lampe states that it is possible that members of the proto-orthodox community in Rome simply allowed Marcellina and her sect to coëxist, but that it is also possible that they may have actively condemned them.
 Robert M. Grant identifies the anti-Gnostic writings of Polycarp and Justin Martyr as partially an indirect reaction against Marcellina and her permissive moral teachings.
-Marcillina and other female prophets like her were consistently portrayed negatively in the histories and canons written by proponents of orthodoxy.
-According to William H. Brackney, sources indicate that Carpocratians may have continued to exist as late as the fourth century.
+Marcellina and other female prophets like her were consistently portrayed negatively in the histories and canons written by proponents of proto-orthodoxy.
+According to William H. Brackney, sources indicate that the Carpocratians may have continued to exist as late as the fourth century.